solutionroute/zacharyrodwatkins.github.io/_pages/cv.md

 Education
 ======
-* B.A.S.C in Engineering Physics, University of British Columbia 2022
+* B.A.S.C in Engineering Physics, University of British Columbia 2022, with distinction

 Experience
 ======